 Bathrooms have seen quite a transformation in the last decade.
-Traditionally, they've been seen as a functional space, the rise of wellness trends has pushed bathrooms in the realm of spa-like havens to pamper yourself, do your morning skincare routine, take a long bath, and simply relax.
+Traditionally, they have been seen as a functional space, the rise of wellness trends has pushed bathrooms in the realm of spa-like havens to pamper yourself, do your morning skincare routine, take a long bath, and simply relax.
 As such, the spaces themselves have seen a transformation from a more practical wet space to a more holistic relaxing space.

 So what does this mean for bathroom décor trends?
 This year, we saw a rise in exotic materials, classic fixtures, and accent furniture that goes beyond your average bathroom caddy.
 Bathrooms are no longer simply renovated—they're also decorated with the same attention as you would place toward a living room or entryway.
 So if you're planning a bathroom renovation, consider these popular design choices—these are the biggest and best bathroom trends of 2018.

 We traditionally associate bathroom furniture with stackable storage systems or other practical modern pieces.
 But 2018 was filled with beautiful antiques in bathrooms—and these don't even have to be big.
 Add a small pedestal table or étagère and you've just elevated the look and feel of your space.

 White Carrara marble is the go-to material in many bathrooms, but in 2018, we saw the rise of dramatic black marbled spaces.
 While colorful marble has been trending in décor for a while, it's taken a little longer to be adopted in more functional spaces like bathrooms.
 Pair it with brass fixtures and lighting.